 Primary care providers should post information on their clinic website or send an email to all patients advising them to call prior to coming to the office/clinic where applicable.
 If an in-person visit is necessary and feasible, the primary care setting should undertake screening as defined below:

 - Patients should be screened over the phone for symptoms of COVID-19 before scheduling appointments.
 See:

-- Patients and those accompanying should be advised to wear their own mask (cloth or other) to the clinic if they have one available to them.
+- Patients and those accompanying should be advised to wear their own SURGICAL mask to the clinic if they have one available to them.